svsticky/constipated-koala/README.md

 ## Dev setup

 All you need to get started with this repository is to install two dependencies.
+For new features, create a new branch starting with `feature/` in this way the features will be grouped.
+After developing and testing the feature locally request a pull request and the feature will be merged with the master branch.

 ### External dependencies